College of Fine Arts Resources

 The Visual Arts Resource Library is a non-circulating collection of books, exhibition catalogues, directories, magazines, videos, and sound recordings available for SVA students and faculty.
 New materials are added annually, and acquisition recommendations are always welcomed.
-In addition to housing a 6,000-volume reference collection, which includes many rare and unique items, the library frequently hosts events, including the School’s Artist Development Series, a lecture and workshop series targeted at career development education for young artists.
+In addition to housing a 6,000-volume reference collection, which includes many rare and unique items, the library frequently hosts events and workshops targeted at career development education for young artists.

 Information on employment opportunities, exhibitions, fellowships, and grants are also available in the library.
 Literature on graduate programs, study abroad, artist fellowships, and summer programs are on file as well.